trstlabs/intento/docs/docs/actions/from-connected-chain.md

 There are several caveats to using ICS20 to set up an action.
 When automating on a destination chain for the first time, not one but two transactions is required to activate the trigger.
 One transaction is to set the action and create an Interchain Account at Intento and another is to set permissions/send funds to the Interchain Account on the destination chain.

-To demonstrate how DAOs can integrate with Intento's Intents we explain the process using an example.
+To demonstrate how DAOs can integrate with Intento we explain the process using an example.

 `DAO` wants to pay `Service provider ABC` for their services that they provide on a monthly basis in `TOKEN1` and holds `TOKEN2` and `NTRN`.